Drewdubeast/ice-lang/README.md

 ## Overview ##

 This little toy language/compiler is for my toy language "ice".
-I chose the name because it *sounded cool*.
+I chose the name *because it sounded cool*.
 So far, it is heavily based on the **Kaleidoscope** toy language in the LLVM tutorials.
 It currently supports basic one-expression functions and function calls with basic math.

+**How it works**: All parts are written in Swift - the lexing, parsing, semantic analysis, and LLVM IR generation.
+The IR generation is done through **LLVMSwift**, a Swift wrapper for the LLVM C API, written by Harlan Haskins and Robert Widmann: https://github.com/llvm-swift/LLVMSwift

 Here is a sample *ice* program: